 But while plenty of ‘civilians’ like us show up each year for the stair climb, most of the crowd is undergrads, largely cadets from the school’s three ROTC units or athletes on UNC’s NCAA sports teams.
 For about 40 minutes we all run up and down the stadium’s 2,000-odd stairs so that, as the slogan shining from the scoreboard says, “we will never forget.”

 Subscribe to Task & Purpose Today.
 Get the latest military news and culture in your inbox daily.

-Except that this morning, I realized as I looked around the stadium at the hundreds of students chugging up and down the stairs: they don’t remember it all.
-Virtually every undergraduate at UNC — and every college in America — was born after September 11, 2001.
+Except that this morning, I realized as I looked around the stadium at the hundreds of students chugging up and down the stairs: they don’t remember it at all.
+Virtually every undergraduate at UNC — and every college kid in America — was born after September 11, 2001.
 The few who might have already passed their 22nd birthday by Monday certainly have no memory of 9/11.

 As the director of UNC’s Army ROTC, Lt.
 Col. Dan Hurd notices the same thing every day.

 “You know, every year we continue it, there’s more and more ROTC students, more athletes, more students — they were not born,” said Hurd.

 Hurd, like every member of the US military in the last two decades, spent his career in the shadow of 9/11.
 He watched the coverage of 9/11 as a cadet at the U.S. Military Academy at West Point and by 2007 had been awarded a Silver Star for combat in Iraq with the 10th Mountain Division.
 He later served with 3rd Ranger Battalion and then as the operations officer at Ranger School before taking teaching positions at West Point and then UNC.